lewisbelcher/payments-engine/README.md

 - It is possible for a client to have negative funds.
 If a client deposits, withdraws, and then a dispute and chargeback occur on the original deposit (e.g. perhaps the original deposit was fraudulent), then the client will be in debt by the amount in the withdrawal.
-I believe this is an legitimate flow.
+I believe this is a legitimate flow.
 - Disputes are only possible on deposits.
 This is implied by the spec: "clients available funds should decrease by the amount disputed, their held funds should increase by the amount disputed".
-It would otherwise be appropriate to dispute an erroneous/malicious withdrawal, but given the spec, I have not implemented this.
+It would otherwise be appropriate to dispute an erroneous/malicious withdrawal, but given the spec I have not implemented this.
 - Rounding errors are not accounted for here but the risks should be assessed in code intended for production.